 — We brought in Paul, our Hollywood action director, from Las Vegas.
 We got a stunt team and some of the equipment from Norway, though most of the equipment came from Finland.
 For this scene, we had a very diverse crew, and they all came together to execute a very ambitious sequence in our film.

 The City of Rovaniemi also joined the production cooperation, as the scene is a great promotion for the city and its strengths for filmmakers.
-Hanna Tuovio praised the airport’s proximity to downtown Rovaniemi (about 10 minutes by car) and the road network in Rovaniemi in winter.
+Hanna Tuovio praised the airport’s proximity to downtown (about 10 minutes by car) and the road network in winter.

 According to Tuula Rintala-Gardin, Director of International Affairs for the City of Rovaniemi, the city has high hopes that War will bring more Bollywood films.

-— Getting such a large production to film in Rovaniemi is a great reference for the region’s expertise and cooperation.
+— Getting such a large production to film here is a great reference for the region’s expertise and cooperation.
 We hope that Lapland, as a magnificent Arctic location, will now truly breakthrough in Bollywood productions.

 War premiered on 2 October 2019.
 The production filmed in 7 other countries — Italy, Portugal, Sweden, Switzerland, Georgia, Australia and India — and 15 cities.
 The film received the national production incentive, managed by Business Finland.